oyvholm/geocalc/README.md

   Prints initial compass bearing (0-360) between two points.
 - **`bpos`**\
-  Calculates the new geographic position after moving a certain amount of meters from the start position in a specific direction.
+  Calculates the new geographic position after moving a certain amount of meters or kilometers from the start position in a specific direction.
 Negative values for the length are allowed, to make it possible to calculate positions in the opposite direction of the bearing.
 - **`course`**\
   Generates a list of intermediate points on a direct line between two locations.
 - **`dist`**\
   Calculates the distance between two geographic coordinates, using the Haversine formula.
-The result (in meters) is printed to stdout.
+The result (in meters or kilometers) is printed to stdout.
 - **`lpos`**\
   Prints the position of a point on a straight line between the positions, where `fracdist` is a fraction that specifies how far along